 Bargo River State Conservation Area

 Bargo River State Conservation Area was created in February 2007.
 It covers an area of 1970ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Bargo River State Conservation Area protects a section of the upper Bargo River catchment in the Southern Highlands of NSW.
 The Bargo River drains into the Hawkesbury-Nepean system.
 The geography is rugged dissected Hawkesbury Sandstone, with open forest and woodland being the primary vegetation communities, although at Cave Creek there is a small section of Warm Temperate Rain Forest.
 There are a number of significant species of flora and fauna, some which are rare and threatened.
 Recreational activities include bushwalking, mountain bike riding and picnicking at the Cave Creek day-use area.
 A short bushwalking track leads from the day-use area to a sandstone cave through which a stream runs, exiting into a shallow gorge clothed in rainforest.